5kg/lttng-gsoc/notes/RFC.md

     # lttng enable-event aname -u --pid 8964 --probe foo+0x6
     # lttng enable-event aname -u --pid 8964 --probe 0xdeadbeef

-You can also enable a tracepoint at the entry of a given function:
+You can also enable a tracepoint at the entry/return of a given function:

     lttng enable-event NAME -u --pid PID
         --function (addr | symbol | symbol+offset)
-                             Dynamic UST function entry probe.
+                             Dynamic UST function entry/return probe.
                              Addr and offset can be octal (0NNN...), decimal (NNN...) or hexadecimal (0xNNN...)

-This will place a bare probe at the entry point of certain function.
+This will place a bare probe at the entry and retutun point of certain function.

 Examples: